 Activities: Swimming, water sliding, picnicking

-Accommodations: 19 campsites with picnic tables and fire pits, on first come and first served basis
+Accommodations: 19 campsites with picnic tables and fire pits, on a first-come and first-served basis

 Distance from the trailhead: Short

 Road access: Any passenger vehicle